-Making my fur kids' lunch today reminded me I should share this small piece I wrote for Boomer Pet Magazine regarding dog's sense of smell and just how incredible it is!
+Making my fur kids' lunch today reminded me of a piece I wrote for Boomer Pet Magazine, "I, Dog, shall eat real food", regarding dog's sense of smell and just how incredible it is!
 It's no wonder they have joined us in the workforce and take on some very important tasks.
 Some humans would not be able to go about their daily tasks without that wonderful sniffer by their side.

-Dogs can detect odors in parts per million... which means they can make minute odor discriminations.
-My German Shepherd's, Willa, nose work instructor, Georgia Edwards used to put this into layman's terms by explaining how if I were to make a pot of pasta sauce (for example), Willa would know (or could smell) who had handled the pot, the tomatoes and whether she was familiar with them or not, etc. Furthermore, just by sent, she would know of every individual ingredient in this sauce...
+Dogs can actually detect odors in parts per million... which means they can make minute odor discriminations.
+My German Shepherd's nose work instructor, Georgia Edwards used to put this into layman's terms by explaining how if I were to make a pot of pasta sauce (for example), Willa would know (by sent) who had handled the pot, the tomatoes, etc. and whether they were familiar or not.
+Furthermore, just by sent, she would know of every individual ingredient in this sauce...
 Incredible!
-Georgia, a retired cancer physician, first became interested in dogs and their scenting ability when she noticed one of one of her therapy dogs was capable of accurately recognizing patients with metastatic disease.
-With patients consent, she and fellow physicians decided to do a study on this fantastic ability (way cool) before she retired and later become a certified nose work instructor among other things.
+Georgia, a retired cancer physician, first became interested in dogs and their scenting ability when she noticed one of her therapy dogs was capable of accurately recognizing patients with metastatic disease.
+With patients consent, she and fellow physicians decided to do a study on this fantastic ability (way cool). before retiring and later becoming a certified nose work instructor.
 One of her current dogs, a Bouvier Des Flanders is the only Bouvier in the WORLD with a nose work title!!

 It is not a secret to anyone, dogs will eat pretty much anything off the table instead of what is in their bowl, especially if it came out of a paper bag labeled 'Dog Food'.
 Who can blame them?
 To your dog, food is first about the smell, second about flavor.
 Yes, of course, they care about taste but your dog's nose has the recipe down before it ever makes it into his mouth!
 There are more than 220 million olfactory receptors in a dog's nose compared to 5 million in a human's.
 To put it in perspective, James Walker, former director of the Sensory Research Institute at Florida State University says, "If you make the analogy to vision, what you and I can see at a third of a mile, a dog could see more than 3,000 miles away and still see as well."
 In contrast, when it comes to taste buds humans win with 9000+ versus dogs who only have 1700 taste buds.